RALLERGUMSALLA/movie_site/README.md

 ### Create Login/Group Roles

 * Create a new login role with username `rasmuslogin` and password `password`
-* Grant the following privileges to the role:
+* Grant the following privileges to the role via a query to the database:
 ```sql:
 ALTER ROLE rasmuslogin LOGIN;
 ALTER ROLE rasmuslogin CREATEDB;